 Let’s talk more about what this diagram means so you can use it or something like it for your own business purposes.

-The first phase of this customer lifecycle, or the acquiring stage, focus on engaging with your visitors.
+The first phase of this customer lifecycle, or the acquiring stage, focuses on engaging with your visitors.
 These are just websites and social media visitors and not even necessarily leads yet; they’re certainly not customers, either.
-You don’t have their contact information at this point, but that could change.
-These visitors are not yet at the stage where they’re even considering making a purchase from you.

 Increasing Value Stage

-Your promising customers have bought more often than recent customers, although they don’t tend to generate a lot of revenue with their smaller, cheaper purchases.
-You should work to increase how often they spend or how much money, preferably even both.
+Your promising customers have bought more often than recent customers, although they don’t tend to generate a lot of revenue with their small-scale purchases.

 Upselling is one such method you can use, but make sure you frame the offer as being limited edition or only available for a limited time to make the promising customer want to buy.

-Wrapping up now, your customer enters the cherishing stage, which includes your loyal customers and a breed that is branded as champions.
+Finally, your customer enters the cherishing stage, which includes your loyal customers and ‘champions.’

 To do that, you could offer them personalized gifts and goods, such as team photos, personalized and signed notes, and even a gift voucher just for them.